chrishoina/oci-arch-ords-ha/notes.md

 ### 4.1 Add the ORDS <code>bin</code> to your <code>$PATH</code>

-This is another step that can really be done anytime between the time you installed the ORDS RPM into your compute instance until you issue the `ords serve` command.
+This step can really be done anytime between the time you installed the ORDS RPM into your compute instance until you issue the `ords serve` command.
 The complete steps are in [our docs](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.4/ordig/installing-and-configuring-oracle-rest-data-services.html#GUID-D86804FC-4365-4499-B170-2F901C971D30).
 Below is an abbreviated demonstration.

 Commands I issued: